 - Why does Mr. White not flee when Bond spooks the Quantum members during the opera scene?
 He's recovering from a gunshot wound to the leg and wouldn't be able to get far if he tried!

-- Perhaps more importantly, he knows Bond (and MI-6) already knows who he is.
+- Perhaps more importantly, he knows Bond (and MI6) already knows who he is.
 There's no point trying to run to hide his affiliation.

 - Craig was frequently criticized for his cold, emotionless performance, with one reviewer calling him a "Robo Bond."
-However, at the end of Casino Royale (2006), which this film immediately follows, Bond's reaction to Vesper's death was...to completely shut down emotionally.
+However, at the end of Casino Royale (2006), which this film immediately follows, Bond's reaction to Vesper's death was... to completely shut down emotionally.
 Bond begins the film in the midst of a Heroic BSoD, and doesn't pull out of it again until the last few minutes of the film.

-- Plenty of criticism was raised about one a scene taking place during a performance of Puccini's opera Tosca.
+- Plenty of criticism was raised about a scene taking place during a performance of Puccini's opera Tosca.
 The story of Tosca?
-A beautiful and successful singer is given a choice; betray her political beliefs and sleep with the evil chief of police...or her lover will be executed.
+A beautiful and successful singer is given a choice; betray her political beliefs and sleep with the evil chief of police... or her lover will be executed.
 It's basically mirrors what happened to Vesper.
 Also, the major song that plays during that scene is called the Te Deum where the villain is plotting to execute Tosca's lover even if she gives in.
-Like our villains, it's in a public place (a Cathedral in the opera whereas Quantum is in an opera house).
+Like our villains, it's in a public place (a Cathedral in the opera whereas Quantum of Solace is in an opera house).
 Now it makes sense.

 - Bond and Camille not sleeping together is for once, a nice bit of Reality Ensues in a Bond film—they're both too damaged from what they've been through to attempt anything.
 Even if they were in better shape psychologically, they're relentlessly pursued during the film, with practically the only downtime they have being after they jumped from the plane and ended up in a sinkhole.